-Please find the full KVCC policy, upon which this policy is based, in the KVCC website http://www.kvcc.me.edu/CMSContent/Policies/Policy2.16.pdf
+Please find the KVCC policy, upon which this policy is based, on the KVCC website.
 Grievances and Complaints are filed in the secure OTA Faculty office file.
 A duplicate is in the individual student's file.

 Academic Grievance

 When a question or difference arises between a faculty member and a student concerning a final grade, the following procedure will be followed: